alijnmerchant21/Alien-Invasion/README.md

 PS:

-**Dioikitís is the Chancellor of Aliens givig them command from International Space Station.
+**Dioikitís is the Chancellor of Aliens giving them command from International Space Station.
 Syssoreftís is the Knight of dead.
 He keeps Dioikitís informed - who is dead and who is alive.**

 *List of Ancient Greek Cities invaded by Aliens -*